OpenAgenda/oa-public/docker/README.md

 ## Requirements

  * Check that your current nginx service is off.
- * That the domain you intend to use points to the localhost in `/etc/hosts`
+ * That the domain you intend to use points to the localhost in `/etc/hosts` (see an example below)
  * Check you have docker v19.03.8 docker-compose v1.25.5 installed
  * Lots of free disk space (20GB+)